 I have a long list of accomplishments, but the one I’m most proud of is the number of stamps in my passport.
 I hope to never stop exploring.
 Never stop learning.
 And although I never imagined I’d be the one at the front of the classroom, teaching is most fulfilling job I have ever had and I look forward to continuing my growth as an instructor.

-When I’m not writing, I like to play cards with friends, especially Spades.
+When I’m not writing, I like to play cards with friends, especially Euchre.
 I’m a lover of all things Harry Potter and I enjoy sipping cups of tea in the afternoon.

 So if you feel like your organization’s values meet mine, drop me an email.
-I’m hoping to be settled in my new home (wherever that may be) by the New Year.
+I’m hoping to be settled in my new home (wherever that may be) by the 2016 school year.